-As we approach the end of a memorable 2020, I thought I would share some tax tips that may help your 2019 tax liability as it pertains to your non-registered investment portfolio.
+As we approach the end of 2021, I thought I would share some tax tips that may help your 2021 tax liability as it pertains to your non-registered investment portfolio.
 Many of these tips are time sensitive and must be executed before December 31st.

 Tax Loss Selling

-In a year where equity markets were extremely volatile there may be certain investments in your portfolio where the market value is below the adjusted cost base.
+There may be certain investments in your portfolio where the market value is below the adjusted cost base.
 In this case, if you were to sell this investment before the end of the year you would trigger a capital loss.
-This loss could be used to offset any capital gains realized during 2020.
-If there were no gains in 2020 you can carry this loss back up to 3 years to offset capital gains from these previous years.
+This loss could be used to offset any capital gains realized during 2021.
+If there were no gains in 2021 you can carry this loss back up to 3 years to offset capital gains from these previous years.
 Be sure to discuss this with an advisor to ensure you avoid “superficial loss” rules.

 Maximize your Contribution to your Tax-Free Savings Account